section-engineering-education/engineering-education/content/articles/how-to-build-a-web-crawler-with-java/index.md

  - url: /engineering-education/how-to-build-a-web-crawler-with-java/hero.jpg
    alt: How To Build Web Crawler With Java Example Image
 ---
-This tutorial will introduce you to build a basic web crawler on your own and will help you understand the fundamental algorithm that makes web crawlers work.
-It will also covers some of the use cases and the challenges involved with building one.
+This tutorial will introduce you to building a basic web crawler on your own and will help you understand the fundamental algorithm that makes web crawlers work.
+It will also cover some of the use cases and the challenges involved with building one.
 <!--more-->
 [According to seedscientific.com](https://seedscientific.com/how-much-data-is-created-every-day), we generate 2.5 quintillion bytes of data every day.
 A significant part of this data is generated through our interactions with the internet.

-Big organizations world-wide extract and analyze these data for business and research purposes to further grow their businesses while maximizing profits.
+Big organizations worldwide extract and analyze these data for business and research purposes to further grow their businesses while maximizing profits.

 How do these organizations traverse the web to explore these existing data for their desired purposes?
-That's where web crawlers comes in.
+That's where web crawlers come in.

 ### Pre-requisites
 As a pre-requisite, the reader must have the following: